biola1/ec2-boto3/README.md

 Now our instances are stop
-Thank you for your time and I will push my code to github Please don’t forget to delete when you are done if you are practicing
+Thank you for your time and I will push my code to github Please don’t forget to delete when you are done if you are practicing Follow me on www.linkedin.com/in/abiola-majekodunmi- for more projects and also watch out for my next project Thank you